fragarco/abasc/docs/en/abasc.md

 ### `NEW`

 **Command**.
 In Locomotive BASIC, this clears the current program and all its variables from memory.
-BASC generates code to reset the machine (`CALL 0`).
+ABASC generates code to reset the machine (`CALL 0`).

 ### `NEXT variable`